To teach and to learn

 Meeting other whānau

 This space is available daily for quiet chats or a moment of reflection at the start of your day.
-Hannah, your dedicated whānau support, is often available to sit down for a coffee.
+Bridget, your dedicated whānau support, is often available to sit down for a coffee.
 You’ll find her wandering Aratupu during pick up and drop off, or you’re welcome to book an appointment at a time that suits you.

 Aratupu is a valued part of the CMM (Christchurch Methodist Mission).
 We feel very privileged to have the support of this organisation.
 CMM works tirelessly for social justice and their commitment to our community informs our practice at Aratupu.
 Our connection with CMM provides Aratupu whānau with easy access to a range of support services if required.